nodebots/nodeboats-jsconf2015/paddleboat.md

 ![Wiring Diagram](images/paddle_boat_wiring_diagram.png)

+## Calibrate the Continuous Servos.

+*Missing or skipping this step is a direct path to failure.*

+When a continuous servo’s idle pulse is not calibrated to the available PWM range of the controller board, its behavior will be erratic and uncontrollable.
+Calibration is simple: send the known idle pulse to the servo (i.e. call servo.stop() or servo.to(90)) and adjust the built-in potentiometer (small screw hole on the back) until the servo horn comes to a complete stop.
+If the servo is not moving when the idle pulse is written to the servo, then it’s safe to assume that the servo is already calibrated.

 ## Considerations when choosing a hull configuration

 The hull is the watertight body of your boat that keeps it from sinking and can be broken into two configurations: monohull and multihull.
 A monohull has a single body, and is the most common type of hull.
 Multihulls, most of which are called catamarans (two hulls) or trimarans (three hulls), use more than one hull with a structure that holds them together.